MeteoSwiss/publication-opendata/README.md

 >*Additional remarks*: Coordinate System :WGS84 lat/lon EPSG:4326 < <br>

 #### 2.6.2.
 Radar and combiprecip data
+Supplementing the conventional precipitation measurements taken at ground level meteorological stations, MeteoSwiss operates a network of five weather radar stations which record every type of precipitation and storms in real time, are fully automated and, between them, cover the whole of Switzerland.

+The sites are
+- Albis near Zurich (equipped with the latest technology (dual polarisation) in 2012, monitors the atmosphere of the whole of northern Switzerland)
+- Monte Lema in the Canton of Ticino (equipped with the latest technology (dual polarisation) in 2011, monitors the atmosphere of the whole of southern Switzerland)
+- La Dôle near Geneva (equipped with the latest technology (dual polarisation) in 2011)
+- Pointe de la Plaine Morte in the Canton of Valais (equipped with the latest technology (dual polarisation), commenced operation in 2014 and monitors the atmosphere in the inner Alpine region)
+- the Weissfluhgipfel in the Canton of Graubünden (equipped with the latest technology (dual polarisation), commenced operation in 2016, and monitors the atmosphere in the inner Alpine region)

 Radar data is beeing provided in the HDF5-Format which is the common exchange format for radar data.
 See the metadata in each HDF5-File for further information.
 The radar data are divided into [basic radar data](https://www.meteoswiss.admin.ch/services-and-publications/service/weather-and-climate-products/basic-radar-products.html), [advanced radar data](https://www.meteoswiss.admin.ch/services-and-publications/service/weather-and-climate-products/radard-avanced.html) and [combiprecip](https://www.meteoswiss.admin.ch/dam/jcr:2691db4e-7253-41c6-a413-2c75c9de11e3/ProdDoc_CPC.pdf).